An estimated 244 acres of hemp were grown in Maryland in 2020, down from an estimated 786 acres in 2019

-On this page you will find the most current Maryland hemp law along with a history of how Maryland hemp bills have progressed through the State capitol over the years.
+On this page you will find Maryland hemp law along with a history of how Maryland hemp bills have progressed through the State capitol over the years.
 We also provide links to important information concerning Maryland hemp programs and state agency advisories or opinion letters.
 Our goal is to keep the public, media and policy makers informed on each states status concerning hemp law and policy.

 Maryland Hemp Legislative History